 If I already have a copy of the DVD, do I still have to buy a screening kit?

 Yes again!
-The DVD makes up a very small fraction of our screening kit costs.
-The money goes towards our time providing you with resources and services to help you have a successful event.
-If it’s a larger screening, the money also goes towards recouping our own film production costs.
-We are waaaay in the red.
+Compared to other documentaries, you’ll see our prices are super duper low.
+Believe it or not, the money goes towards recouping our film production costs.
 (The average documentary costs $350,000 to make–ouch!).
 If you’re not sure what to do with those extra two DVDs we’ll send as part of the screening kit, feel free to sell them at retail price ($23.99) at your screening.
 That’s more than the cost of a $35 screening kit recouped right there.
 Booyah!
 Or you can raffle them off at the event.

 Do you have a preview version the host (team) can view?